 Company linked to Baroness Mone must pay back £121m for ‘faulty’ PPE, court told

+High Court hears company linked to Baroness Michelle Mone must pay back £121m for ‘faulty’ PPE

 The Department of Health and Social Care is suing PPE Medpro for allegedly breaching a deal for 25 million surgical gowns.